Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1FlexVolumeSource
 ### Properties
-* **driver**: string (Required): Driver is the name of the driver to use for this volume.
+* **driver**: string (Required): driver is the name of the driver to use for this volume.
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 The default filesystem depends on FlexVolume script.
-* **options**: [IoK8SApiCoreV1FlexVolumeSourceOptions](#iok8sapicorev1flexvolumesourceoptions): Optional: Extra command options if any.
+* **options**: [IoK8SApiCoreV1FlexVolumeSourceOptions](#iok8sapicorev1flexvolumesourceoptions): options is Optional: this field holds extra command options if any.
-* **readOnly**: bool: Optional: Defaults to false (read/write).
+* **readOnly**: bool: readOnly is Optional: defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 * **secretRef**: [IoK8SApiCoreV1LocalObjectReference](#iok8sapicorev1localobjectreference): LocalObjectReference contains enough information to let you locate the referenced object inside the same namespace.

 ## IoK8SApiCoreV1FlexVolumeSourceOptions